aptech/docs/docs/waldtest.rst

 Example Two: Testing that subset of variables equal zero
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 In the first example we tested all variables.
-Now suppose we wish to test all variable, except the constant.
+Now suppose we wish to test all variable except the constant.
 This is done by specifying a hypothesis matrix, ``R``.

 ::